 - Insurance coverage (and lack thereof).
 If an incident occurs and a party files a claim that’s denied by the insurance company, it can lead to litigation.

 - Scope creep.
 This is frequently a problem when clients press contractors to “just add one more (fill in the blank).”
 While contractors should aim to please, these requests often belie all the underlying changes that must occur in order to make it happen.

 A single dispute can grind the whole project to a halt, costing you hundreds of thousands of dollars and exposing your company to legal action.

-You should always make sure that your Fort Lauderdale business law mediation/arbitration is part of your communication loop.
+You should always make sure that your Fort Lauderdale business law attorneys is part of your communication loop.
 They can often nip an off-kilter situation in the bud and resolve it satisfactorily before it ever rises to the level of a formal dispute among parties.